ShadowstarUnited/discordbottemplate-python/README.md

 ## Features

 This bot features "cogs", which are separate .py files that contain commands.
+This bot uses MongoDB as a Database, using motor.
+This is required for the bot to function.

 | Cog Name | Description |
 | ------ | ------ |